 Important Use only the selenium-tocopherol product recommended for each species.
 Each formulation is designed for the species indicated to produce the maximum efficacy and safety.

-ADVERSE REACTIONS Reactions, including acute respiratory distress, frothing from the nose and mouth, bloating, severe depression, abortions and deaths have occurred in pregnant ewes.
-No known treatment exists because at this time the cause of the reaction is unknown.
+ADVERSE REACTIONS Reactions, including acute respiratory distress, frothing from the nose and mouth, bloating, severe depression, abortions, and deaths have occurred in pregnant ewes.
+Do not use product with phase separation or turbidity.

 HOW SUPPLIED 100 mL sterile, multiple dose vial, NDC 0061-0807-05.

 Copyright © 1985, 2018, Intervet Inc., a subsidiary of Merck and Co., Inc., Madison, NJ 07940.

 All rights reserved.

 2 GIRALDA FARMS, MADISON, NJ, 07940